rgadon107/Zapier/wiki.md

 Team members are assigned one of 2 table permissions; *viewer* or *editor*.
 A *viewer* can view (read) the table but cannot edit it.
 An *editor* can both view and edit a table.

-### Change the display order of Zapier Tables on the landing page
+### Change the Display Order of Zapier Tables on the Landing Page

 By default, Zapier Tables names are ordered by numbers (0-9) followed by letters (A-Z).
 Table file names that begin with a number (e.g. 2025) appear at the top of the landing page before file names that begin with a letter.